 Earlier this year I found some evidence that allowed me to feel confident to say yes to the first question but precious little to address the second - this is despite a long history of interventions in this area.
 My conclusion was that it is time to experiment, an approach that Nesta and the Innovation Growth Lab (IGL) have long advocated.

-Through this open calls, the fund reaches those with potential solutions to the barriers that slow diffusion and encouraged them to put these to the test.
+Through this open call, the fund reaches those with potential solutions to the barriers that slow diffusion brings and encourages them to put these to the test.
 This approach to harvesting new ideas is often underused and the range of projects submitted to the first round bodes well for the future.

 But crucially the fund is not just about finding and trying new ideas.
 Larger projects have to apply evaluation methodologies that will make it possible to draw robust conclusions on what does or doesn’t work - whether it be the overall impact of an intervention or small tweaks in its delivery.
 With randomised controlled trials (RCTs) widely recognised as the ‘gold standard’ for proving causal impact, it is this methodology that the fund targets.